 Effective immediately and until further notice, anyone on the University campus or in public areas of University housing are required to wear a face mask or face covering when out in public or when social distancing is not possible.
-Employees working alone in their offices and residents who are in their apartments do not need to wear masks or face coverings, but anytime you are on campus, whether outside or in any space shared with another occupant, or in public areas of University housing, you should be wearing a mask or face covering.
+Employees working alone in a private office and residents who are in their apartments do not need to wear masks or face coverings, but anytime you are on campus, whether outside or inside a University building, or in public areas of University housing, you must wear a mask or face covering.

 The use of a face mask or covering can potentially slow the spread of the virus preventing people who may have the virus but are asymptomatic from transmitting it to others.
 The video highlighted in this article illustrates droplet spread from someone speaking with and without a cloth face covering.
 These masks do NOT protect the wearer from the virus.
 Wearing a mask or face covering is a complementary measure, not a replacement for established preventive measures, which include physical distancing, respiratory etiquette, meticulous hand hygiene and avoiding touching the face, nose, eyes and mouth.

 RU employees may use their personally-owned face coverings on campus.
 For use in a laboratory, the face covering should be tight-fitting.

 Ear-loop surgical masks are available to Laboratories and Departments from the University Stockroom (Stock Item # 179200) by for distribution to laboratory or department staff members (Stock Item # 179200).